sFarkhod/Property-Rental-App/README.md

 ## Suggestions
 1. **Use NGROK for local testing api:**
    - we use Ngrok for testing local api and we strongly recommend you too.
 It make work easier and watching your requests.
 Only pros it got that you need a strong internet.
-2. **Change all the api links in the React Native:**
+2. **Change api links in the React Native:**
-   - we use Ngrok Static Link for the application in the React Native app if you want to use Ngrok(or whatever service or server or hosting you want) you need to change the url to your desired url.
+   - we use Ngrok Static Link for the application in the React Native app if you want to use Ngrok(or whatever service or server or hosting you want) you need to change the url to your desired url in the .env file.
 3. **Backend Documentation:**
    - You can check the api documentation in the swagger as well.
 You can access it after running the application in the following url http://localhost:8000/swagger/